Slo-Pix/Sovereign/README.md

    would.
 This is enforced twice: sender-side before report generation, and contract-side as `NonActionableDecision`.

+### The enforced path, step by step

+**Agreement creation.** A principal creates an intent through `IntentRegistry` carrying public bounds plus the policy commitment.
+A signed seven-field canonical offer is proposed through `AgreementRegistry`, which binds terms, participants, capital, expiry and nonce, then moves the agreement to `PENDING_VALIDATION`.

+**Confidential evaluation.** The workflow reads public agreement state and authenticated position data.
+Private policy values and the salt are retrieved only inside the handler.
+Ordinary rejection and commitment failure return the same public result, so a failed match reveals nothing extra.

+**Decision delivery.** An actionable decision becomes a report delivered to `CREDecisionReceiver`, which checks the forwarder, workflow identity, owner, report schema, derived decision ID and nonce before calling `DecisionSink`.
+The sink then applies replay, state, decision-kind and terminal-state guards.

+**Cross-chain settlement.** The relayer reads *finalized* Sepolia `DecisionRecorded` events, verifies agreement binding, nonce, decision ID and reorg safety, then locks or unwinds Arc escrow.
+Owner reconciliation separately advances the Sepolia registry from `UNWIND` to `SETTLED`.
+The relayer is an explicitly trusted EOA transport, not a trustless bridge.

+**Position-feed boundary.** The feed stores only scoped token hashes and exact four-field observations.
+Read and write credentials are separate, agreement-bound, rotatable, revocable and quota-limited.
+For demos the full service stays private on loopback and only a read-only gateway is exposed, which serves `GET /health` and bearer-authenticated position reads and forwards no write or administrative route.

 ## Repository structure

 The project is organised as three workflows.